xerdin442/event-ticketing-saas/README.md

 This API is a robust backend service designed to facilitate the creation and management of events, and the purchasing of event tickets.
 It ensures scalability, reliability, and a seamless experience for event organizers and attendees.

 ## Features
-* **User Authentication**: Secure user a uthentication system, with an option to enable 2FA for added security, and role-based access control for organizers and attendees.
+* **User Authentication**: Secure user authentication system, with an option to enable 2FA for added security, and role-based access control for organizers and attendees.
 * **Event Management**: Create, update, and cancel events with support for rich metadata like venues, dates, and ticket categories.
 * **Ticketing System**: Supports multiple ticket types with customizable pricing, discounts and validation at event venues.
 * **Payments**: Secure and idempotent payment processing for ticket purchases using Paystack.
 * **Refund and Revenue Splitting**: Automated refunds to attendees after event cancellation or unsuccessful ticket purchases, and revenue distribution for organizers.
 * **Metrics and Analytics**: Tracks important metrics like refunds and unsuccessful transactions using Prometheus-compatible endpoints.
-* **Webhook Support**: Real-time event updates via webhooks for status of ticket purchase transactions.
+* **Websockets**: Real-time event updates via websockets for status of ticket purchase transactions.
 * **Queue Management**: Optimized asynchronous processing using queues for abstracting purchases, refunds and notifications from the main application workflow.

 ## Tech Stack